 - Bring along a travel-size sewing kit and Tide-To-Go pen in case you have to sew on a button or fix a small stain.

-When it comes to actually packing your clothes, there are many ways you can do so to save space and bring less baggage with you.
+When it comes to the actual packing of your clothes, there are many ways you can do so to save space and bring less baggage with you.

 I advise looking on Pinterest.
 There are many visual pins showing you the proper way to “roll” or fold your clothes to optimize roominess and prevent lots of wrinkles in your luggage.